Paralint/vault-pki-starter/automated-cert-issuance.md

 ---
 # Give Vault its certificate
 Have the certificate request signed by your certificate authority
+ - Remember, root CA are offline most of the time

+--

 Add the certificate to Vault